kaotickj/RPG-Name-Genie/CODE_OF_CONDUCT.md

 The project team is obligated to maintain the confidentiality of the person who reports an incident.
 We will take action to address the situation, which may include issuing warnings, temporary or permanent bans from the project, or other appropriate responses.

-We value your cooperation in upholding this code of conduct, and we appreciate your help in keeping RPG Name Generator a welcoming and respectful space for all participants.
+We value your cooperation in upholding this code of conduct, and we appreciate your help in keeping RPG Name Genie a welcoming and respectful space for all participants.

 ## Attribution